ValeLang/Vale/docs/concurrency/VirtualThreadsPrototype.md

 Now, we'll use the technique described in [User-space Cooperative Multitasking](https://brennan.io/2020/05/24/userspace-cooperative-multitasking/) to implement cooperative user-space threads.

 The hard part (stack switching) is actually already provided in [yielding.c](yielding.c).
-We'd just need to make it work for the sample program.
+We'd just need to make a primitive scheduler that uses it for the sample program.

 **Estimate:** 9 hours in theory, but possibly up to 90 if there are mysterious bugs.